Former Costa Rica president set to face upstart economist in April runoff | Politics

 Former Costa Rica president set to face upstart economist in April runoff

+Both Chaves and Figueres have vowed to tackle corruption, the most important concern for Costa Ricans along with the high unemployment rates in a country with a reputation for stability in a turbulent region.
+Chaves built his campaign around cleaning up political graft, helped by his newly-created Social Democratic Progress Party being untainted by past misconduct.

-Former Costa Rican President Jose Maria Figueres is set to face Rodrigo Chaves, an ex-finance minister, in a presidential runoff in April, preliminary results showed, pitting a grandee of the establishment against an economically-orthodox outsider.
-Based on returns from nearly 80% of polling stations, Figueres secured 27.3% of the vote on Sunday, with former World Bank official Chaves at 16.7% of the preliminary tally.
+Former Costa Rican President Jose Maria Figueres is set to face Rodrigo Chaves, an ex-finance minister, in a presidential election runoff in April which pits a grandee of the establishment against an economically-orthodox outsider.
+Preliminary results from 88% of polling stations showed Figueres secured 27.3% of the vote on Sunday, with former World Bank official Chives at 16.7%.

-Former Costa Rican President Jose Maria Figueres is set to face Rodrigo Chaves, an ex-finance minister, in a presidential runoff in April, preliminary results showed, pitting a grandee of the establishment against an economically-orthodox outsider.

-Based on returns from nearly 80% of polling stations, Figueres secured 27.3% of the vote on Sunday, with former World Bank official Chaves at 16.7% of the preliminary tally.
 Chaves, who has carved out an anti-establishment reputation since leaving the finance ministry in May 2020 under outgoing center-left President Carlos Alvarado, had been running fourth in recent opinion polls before surging into contention.
+Both Chaves and Figueres have vowed to tackle corruption, the most important concern for Costa Ricans along with the high unemployment rates in a country with a reputation for stability in a turbulent region.

+Chaves built his campaign around cleaning up political graft, helped by his newly-created Social Democratic Progress Party being untainted by past misconduct.
+By contrast, Figueres' scandal-hit National Liberation Party (PLN) has often held power at national and local level over the past half a century.

+"In Costa Rica we have three cancers: unemployment, cost of living and corruption," Chaves said on the campaign trail.
+Figueres has promised a high-level committee to observe ethics of officials, vowing to fire and strip the salaries of those who are accused of corruption.

 The current president cannot seek a second consecutive term.
 Analysts have described Chaves as socially conservative, pro-law and order and economically liberal.